All my best bag sewing tips you should know when sewing bags - these will make a bagmaker's life so much easier. And your bags so much better!

 While making a strap can be as simple as grabbing some webbing and stitching it to the bag, you can also make your own, pretty strap.
 For one, adjustable bag straps are SO much better than the regular ones!
 See how to make adjustable strap, it's easier than it looks like:

-Secondly, your bag straps can be pretty!
-See here how to make two-colored bag straps that will look amazing!
+Also, your bag handles and straps can be so pretty - with just little effort!
+See here how to make two-colored bag handles that will look amazing!

 Always make the stiffest handles your machine and project can afford, as bag handles do a lot of work and get softened, stretched and used a lot.
 I prefer adding heavy-weight interfacing when sewing bag handles.